Skip to content

 By Zvi, CTO & Co-founder, Cordum

-Previously at Checkpoint and Fireblocks, building security infrastructure.
+Decade of experience building security infrastructure at enterprise scale.
 Now building the governance layer for autonomous AI agents.

 Govern your agent fleet